 Sign up to the Brew Mart newsletter for the latest news, offers & more

 Magnum wine kits are an excellent value wine kit for the money.
 It is a compact kit made from 100% pure quality Italian grape concentrate, producing good quality table wines in less than two weeks.
-Magnum Wine Kits are low-cost, high-quality wine kits that rival many supermarket alternatives.
+Magnum 30 bottle wine kits are low-cost, high-quality wine kits that rival many supermarket alternatives.
 An ideal kit for beginners!

-Magnum wine kits produce thirty bottles of excellent wine in under fourteen days.
+Magnum wine kits produce 30 (thirty) bottles of excellent wine in under fourteen days.

 These Magnum wine kits do require you to add sugar; we recommend you use brewing grade sugar,